BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/mpcelements/vconstraint/index.rst

-VirtualConstraint
+VirtualSupport
 ============
-``VirtualConstraint`` is an ``MpcElement``, that can fix any free dofs of model.
+``VirtualSupport`` is an ``MpcElement``, that can fix any free dofs of model.
-Technically there is no difference between using Node.Constraint and VirtualConstraint element in these two version of code, both will have exactly same result after solve:
+Technically there is no difference between using `Node.Constraint` and `VirtualSupport` element in these two version of code, both will have exactly same result after solve:

 .. code-block:: cs